gaspachoo/EEG-Based-Stress-Recognition-Using-Neural-Networks/README.md

    - Use `main.py` to evaluate the trained model's performance on test data.

 ## Results
-The CNN model achieved an accuracy of **[insert accuracy]%** on the test dataset, demonstrating its efficacy in classifying stress levels from EEG signals.
+The CNN model achieved a really bad accuracy on the test dataset, demonstrating its lack of efficacy in classifying stress levels from EEG signals.

 ## References
 - [Assignment: EEG-Based Emotion Recognition Using Neural Networks](Assignment_%20EEG-Based%20Emotion%20Recognition%20Using%20Neural%20Networks.pdf)